Russian River Estuary Management Project

 This report, compiled by John Largier & Dane Behrens, Bodega Marine Laboratory, University of California Davis, is preceded by a data report (Behrens & Largier 2010), in which all field data are plotted and details are provided on instrument deployments.
 In this report, core sections address (i) water budget and seepage analysis, (ii) tidal and diurnal currents, (iii) hydrographic structure – salinity, temperature, dissolved oxygen, (iv) stratification and water column stability, (v) salt and dissolved oxygen budgets.

-As a part of the State Water Resources Control Board Temporary Urgency Change Petitions, Sonoma Water has been monitoring the Russian River and the Estuary for Bacteria and Nutrient levels.
+As a part of the State Water Resources Control Board Temporary Urgency Change Petitions, Sonoma Water monitored the Russian River and the Estuary for Bacteria and Nutrient levels.